Essential Travel Tips for a Winter Road Trip in Canada

 When heading out to drive across Canada in winter, I anticipated tough road conditions and weather.
 Some things, however, I did not think about were:

 • Despite being Canada’s major road across the country, Highway 1 doesn’t necessarily have phone signal all the way along it.
-We had an intermittent signal when driving through the BC side of the Rockies and then completely lost it for about 200 kilometres in Northern Ontario (from Wawa to the outskirts of Sault St. Marie)
+There is intermittent service through the Rockies and also from Wawa to the outskirts of Sault St. Marie.

 • Most of Highway 1 across Canada is double lane separated highway.
-There are however large sections in Northern Ontario and smaller stretches in British Columbia that are not.
+There are, however, large sections in Northern Ontario and smaller stretches in British Columbia that are just one lane only.
 In these areas, it is easy to be momentarily blinded by snow flurries caused by oncoming vehicles (especially trucks).

 Must have items for any winter road trip in Canada